Week 1: In-Class#

 The balloon contains \(0.692\) moles of gas at a temperature of \(280\) Kelvin and a pressure of \(0.810\) bar.

-You should write a small piece of Python code where you calculate the volume of the balloon.
+Write a Python script where you calculate the volume of the balloon.
 For this, you should:

 Create a new IDLE file, and save it in your folder under an appropriate name.